a special non-type-certificated

 the Sport Pilot rule permit some pilots of Light-Sport-Aircraft to forgo

 a formal FAA medical examination, it is important to note that pilots who have been denied FAA medical certification are not allowed to fly under the Sport Pilot / Light-Sport Aircraft

 certificate rules unless they first obtain FAA medical certification.
 The rules

 specifically prohibit approval for applicants who have been

 previously denied FAA medical certification.

 Pilot Medical Solutions

-utilizes unique strategies to assist pilots seeking First, Second or
+utilizes unique strategies to assist pilots who wish to fly under Sport

-prevent denial thereby reserving the right to utilize Sport Pilot rules.
+prevent denial thereby reserving the right to utilize Sport Pilot or

 WHAT'S IN YOUR